 Not far from where I live in Montpelier is a town called Lunel.
-I accidentally stumbled upon this replica of the statue of Liberty when I drove there to meet a friend for lunch.
-There she was just standing in the middle of the intersection off of the D424E to which runs through the town.
+I accidentally stumbled upon this replica of Lady liberty when I drove there to meet a friend for lunch.
+I was stunned to see it standing in the middle of the intersection off of the D424E, which runs through the town.

-For the 200th anniversary of the French revolution, the town erected a replacement statue, thanks to the many donors whose names are in a chest in the base of the pedestal where she stands.
+For the 200th anniversary of the French revolution, the town erected a replacement statue, thanks to the many donors whose names are in a chest in the pedestal’s base where she stands.
 She measured 2,8 meters tall and weighs 500 kg

 In Lyon, at the Musée des beaux-arts, there is a miniature terracotta version of the statue of liberty.